wuespace/telestion-project-daedalus2/README.md

 Then enter your given credentials from the Telestion team and press "Login".

 The first dashboard should show up and the Connection Indicator in the navigation bar should switch to "Connected".
-If this is not the case, please log out again via the avatar menu in the upper right corner and re-chceck if the entered backend server URL is correct.
-If the Client still doesn't connect, please inform the Telestion team so we can debug this issue.
+If this is not the case, please log out again via the avatar menu in the upper right corner and re-check if the entered backend server URL is correct.
+When the Client still doesn't connect, please inform the Telestion team so we can debug this issue.

 ## Building